Gilone/fenghao.github.com/about.md

 - **Publication:** *Hunt Protagonist of Sentiment: Sentiment Analysis via Capsule Network with Sentiment-Aspect Reconstruction*, accepted by Proc.
 DASFAA, 2021.

 ### COURSE PROJECTS

+#### Fault-tolerant Cloud Storage System | Mar.
+2022

+- Constructed a cloud-based Dropbox-like file storage application that synchronizes files via gRPC in Go and made it fault-tolerant based on the RAFT protocol

+#### Online Compiler and PERL | May 2022

+- Contributed to an online compiler and REPL of Python which translates source code to WebAssembly, collaborated with 40+ developers to implement it in TypeScript and designed the memory management module using static linked list

 #### Application for Picture Clustering based on Spectral Clustering and K-means | June.
 2018